 Each issue of Dceased has been horror perfection, and DCeased #6 certainly is no exception to that.
 DCeased #6 brought us everything!
 Tom Taylor really went to town on these characters and put them through unimaginable things.
 It is clear that he understands each and every one of them as they are each written perfectly in their scenes.

 Back to the artwork, which is incredible.
 Hairsine is a master at bringing such intricate scenes to life.
 I could genuinely not even read the text within the comic and just look at the artwork and still know what’s going on and what people are feeling and that is one hell of a skill to have.
 The action shots are unlike anything I have seen before, I love his art style, it just really works with this genre of comic and I hope to see more from him in the future.

 Like I’ve said before, this comic series has been one of my absolute favourites.
 Every single issue has been so damn entertaining, so damn shocking, but so damn good!
 I am genuinely gutted that this series has finished.

 If you haven’t yet picked up or read this series yet, I URGE you to do so.
 You will not be disappointed.
-You can pick up the standard cover by Mark Brooks here (UK), or here (US).
+You can pick up the standard cover of DCeased #6 by Mark Brooks here (UK), or here (US).
 Sucker for a variant cover like me?
 The Francesco Mattina variant is available here (UK), or here (US).
 You can also pick up Yasmine Putri’s horror variant here (UK), or here (US).

 In addition to that, DC Comics are releasing a hard cover of Dceased, with all issues combined.
 It’s available to pre-order now and will be released on 26th November.
 You can pre-order your copy here (UK), or here (US).